User Role and Alerts

 Mail To is the catch all email address.
 All Applicare alerts are sent to this email address.

-You can select users, add email addresses or email list addresses for receiving alerts on an application, a server or an individual alert.
+Under actions you can select users, add email addresses or email list addresses for receiving alerts on an application, a server or an individual alert.
 Applicare would send alert to emails/users defined for individual alert.
 If there are no specific emails/users defined for individual alerts, it would inherit the same from the server or the application it is part of e.g. If portalLX application alerts are sent to Larry and no other specifics are defined for servers that are a part of portalLX or individual alerts then all the alert emails for portalLX would be sent to Larry.
 Once a specific email address/s and users are defined for either server alerts or individual alerts then that overrides the application alert settings.

 Advanced Options